timothycobrien/vh6-angular-firebase/README.md

 Firebase is a tool that allows you to build scalable and manageable applications through backend services that will make hosting, data storage, performance, analytics, testing, and distribution so much easier!

+## Workshop

+In this workshop, we will be building up an application integrating both Angular and Firebase in order to make a full-stack application!
+See https://learn.vandyhacks.org for more information!

 ## Additional Resources:
 1. https://developer.okta.com/blog/2019/02/28/build-crud-app-with-angular-and-firebase